-Eidos Therapeutics, a subsidiary of BridgeBio Pharma, is a clinical-stage biopharmaceutical company focused on addressing the large and growing unmet need in diseases caused by transthyretin, or TTR, amyloidosis, or ATTR.
+Eidos Therapeutics, an affiliate of BridgeBio Pharma, is a clinical-stage biopharmaceutical company focused on addressing the large and growing unmet need in diseases caused by transthyretin, or TTR, amyloidosis, or ATTR.
 We seek to treat this well-defined family of diseases at their collective source by stabilizing TTR.
-Our product candidate, AG10, is an orally-administered small molecule designed to potently stabilize TTR, a potentially best-in-class treatment aiming to halt the progression of ATTR diseases.
+Our product candidate, AG10, is an orally administered small molecule designed to potently stabilize TTR, a potentially best-in-class treatment aiming to halt the progression of ATTR diseases.

 Who You Are:

 This experienced regulatory professional will have demonstrated the ability to work independently or with limited direction and oversight.
 The individual will manage internal regulatory processes, prepare documents for regulatory submissions in compliance with global health authority regulations, and interact with health authorities.
 In conjunction with regulatory affairs leadership, they will develop strong relationships, collaborate, and interact with various departments and levels of management, including interactions across BridgeBio subsidiaries.
 Furthermore, the successful candidate will have demonstrated knowledge of regulatory requirements and guidelines and apply their knowledge to daily work and be capable of representing regulatory affairs as part of an interdisciplinary team.

 - Planning, coordination, review, and assembly of regulatory documentation for submission to health authorities (e.g., FDA, EMA, and other global regulatory agencies)

 - Independently or with limited oversight plan, compile, review, and submit documents for the company, including but not limited to initial INDs/CTAs/NDAs/MAAs and amendments or supplements